thepaqui/42_so_long/README.md

 - [ ] TURN CANVAS TEXTURE INTO A SPRITESHEET
 - [ ] USE CANVAS SPRITESHEET FOR ENDING
 - [ ] ADD MUSIC AND SOUND EFFECTS
+- [ ] TEST ALL MAPS WITH NON-BONUS VERSION (COIN AND MOVE COUNTER ESPECIALLY)
+- [ ] MEGA NORM CLEANUP